williammilisic/cloudcloud.dev/index.md

 ## 20 February 2025
 * "*No country without an atom bomb could properly consider itself independent.*" - Charles de Gaulle<br/><br/>
-* "*You have to be fast on your feet and adaptive or else a strategy is useless.*" - Charles de Gaulle
+* "*You have to be fast on your feet and adaptive or else a strategy is useless.*" - Charles de Gaulle<br/><br/>
+* Drawing some [parallels](https://www.linkedin.com/posts/williammilisic_russian-ukraine-struggle-activity-7298424644083056642-hV33) between the Tito and Stalin split of 1948 and Russia's aggression on Ukraine.
 ## 6 February 2025
 * "*First, they fascinate the fools.
 Then, they muzzle the intelligent.*" - Bertrand Russell, on how fascism starts